Tag /

 Creatine

-Creatine featured article
+Creatine and Cardioprotection featured article

 Creatine is a naturally occurring compound that is critical in storing and releasing cellular energy.
 It also participates in many biological processes driving pregnancy outcomes, maintaining bone mineral density and muscle mass in older adults, improving neurological function, and aiding the immune system to fight cancer.
 Creatine is best known for its widespread use as a dietary supplement to enhance physical performance.